 Going to the opera should be a treat and a reason to dress up.
 While there is no official dress code, you may want to dress more formally for the special evening ahead.
 If you do so, you may end up on the @lastnightatthemet Instagram feed.

-Most performances began at 7:30 or 8pm, and run as long as three and half hours (though three of the operas in Wagner’s Ring Cycle, coming in the 2018–19 season, run upward of five hours), so it’s best to eat beforehand.
+Most performances began at 7:30 or 8pm, and run as long as three and half hours, so it’s best to eat beforehand.
 If you’re making a reservation, 5:30pm should work well for a prix-fixe dinner.
 For a more modest meal, 6pm will do.
 Popular nearby restaurants include Boulud Sud, Rosa Mexicano and The Leopard at des Artistes; you can also eat at the in-house Met Opera restaurant, the Grand Tier, which has a pre-theater prix fixe.

 There Will Be Lines